Welcome to Campus Ministry

 Tiesha Edwards ’17

-Brenda is a sophomore with a major in Global Business and International Affairs.
-She will be working at the National Council of La Raza (NCLR) in Washington, D.C., where she will assist NCLR in promoting its immigration policy and also helping to implement administrative relief.
+Brenda is a rising junior with a major in Global Business and International Affairs.
+She is learning a lot about immigration policy while providing administrative relief at the National Council of La Raza (NCLR) in Washington, D.C.

-Daniela is a sophomore with a major in Business.
-She will be working at Building Hope in Lanham, MD, where she will be helping displaced families achieve stability in housing, employment and support services.
+Daniela is a rising junior with a major in Business.
+At Building Hope in Lanham, MD, she is helping displaced families achieve stability in housing, employment, and support services.
 Building Hope is the worksite of a former Cunneen Fellow, Alesha Dobbs, 2013.

 Many thanks to the 2015 Cunneen Fellows for their support of The Sower’s Seed Events, Reunion Weekend, and many more events this year: Angalise Brinkley, Lauren Cush, and Paige Telesford.